 Currency: Euro (€)

-Language: English, Gaelic
+Language: English, Irish

 One of the most important pieces of advice that I can give you here is about driving in Ireland.
 If you’re planning to do a road trip, in a van or a regular car, prepare yourself.